eBay/TasCreed/docs/Overview.md

 2. Server update the job status by done tasks, and create more undependent tasks into bulletin.

 ## Threads
-In each tumbler instance, there is 1 job server component, 1 job watcher thread, 1 task watcher thread, and serveral task worker threads, with `tumbler.worker.max.count.per.host` configurable.
+In each TasCreed instance, there is 1 job server component, 1 job watcher thread, 1 task watcher thread, and several task worker threads, with `tascreed.worker.max.count.per.host` configurable.

 ### Job Server
 Job server is the component to receive job request, create job and undependent tasks, it handles the job trigger process.